Color code with a logical control-$S$ gate using transversal $T$ rotations

-At this stage we can check $\overline{U}$ preserves the code space of the color code on the truncated cube.
-This can be checked by, again, considering the color code on the cubic lattice before the truncating projection.
+We can use the construction of the Pauli-Z boundary to check that $\overline{U}$ preserves the code space of the color code on the truncated cube.
+We first consider the color code on the cubic lattice before the truncating projection.
 This code has only colored boundaries.
 It is well understood that $\overline{U}$ preserves the code space for any such color code~\cite{Bombin07, Bombin2018transversal} due to its generalized triorthogonality conditions~\cite{Bravyi12, Haah_2018}.
-Now, given that the projection we use to produce the code on the truncated cube is diagonal, and therefore commutes with the diagonal transversal rotation on the cubic code, we can also expect the transversal rotation $\overline{U}$ to preserve the code space of the truncated code.
+Now, given that the operator we use to make the projection to produce the code on the truncated cube is diagonal, it must commutes with the diagonal transversal rotation on the cubic code, we can also expect the transversal rotation $\overline{U}$ to preserve the code space of the truncated code.

 Before we argue the color code gives rise to a control-$S$ gate, it may be helpful for some readers to describe the features of the color code we have described in terms of the three-dimensional toric code.
 The color code is locally equivalent to three copies of the toric code~\cite{Bombin_2012,Kubica_2015}.
 A single copy of the toric code has a single type of string logical operator and a single type of membrane logical operator, that anti-commute if the string intersects the membrane an odd number of times.
 Given three non-interacting copies of the toric code that we assign colors $\U = \R , \G, \B$, we have that the string(membrane)-operator of the $\U$-colored toric code is equivalent to the $\U$($\U\Y$)-colored string(membrane) of the color code.
 The $\Y$-colored string of the color code is equivalent to the union of all three string types of the toric code.
 Several works have discussed how the transversal gates of the color code are manifest in the toric code~\cite{Kubica_2015, Vasmer19, Chen23, wang2023, breuckmann2024}.